verhas/jamal/README.md

 ## Starting Jamal<a name="Starting">

 The simplest way to start Jamal is to use the Maven plugin.
-To do that you have to have Maven installed, but as a Java developer, you probably have.
+To do that, you have to have Maven installed, but as a Java developer, you probably have.
 Then you can issue the command

 ```